 From the name itself, it is clear that this file mainly contains all the files that have codes for styling your website.
-Whether it is for layouts, colours, icons, or fonts.
-Let us take an example if you are looking forward to making some changes in your website layout, you need to access your style.css file and make changes to it.
-If you want to change the colour theme of your website, you need to edit codes in your stylesheet.
+Whether it is for layouts, colors, icons, or fonts.
+Let us take an example if you are looking forward to making some changes to your website layout, you need to access your style.css file and make changes to it.
+If you want to change the color theme of your website, you need to edit codes in your stylesheet.

-Hence, to overcome this situation, and finding out an exact element that affecting CSS, you can use Inspect element tool available in chrome.
+Hence, to overcome this situation, and find out an exact element that affects CSS, you can use Inspect element tool available in chrome.
 Right-click on the webpage and choose the “inspect” option.
 A new window with elements and codes will appear in the same tab located either at the side or bottom of the browser as shown in the picture below:

 With the help of this inspect element tool, it will become easier for you to locate and target every element on the web page and edit or add CSS to it.

 A function file is one of the most essential files required to run and work on some essential features of your website.
 Hence, you will find this file in most of the WordPress themes available.
 It is responsible for most of the functions such as widgets, picture slides or featured images, and so on.